 The festival also sees two special events; utilising The Model’s big screen, a rare showing of the 1920’s horror cult classic “A Page of Madness” will be presented by Aoife Wolf in collaboration with Phil Quinn and Cameron Clarke coming together to perform an original live score.
 For young punks there’s a gig of their own.
 Channelling wizardry and theatrics, a wizard costume workshop led by multi-disciplinary artist Jessica Bruen will open out into a live show with DJ Sinister Pete and Synth-druid Fulacht Fiadh.

-Spilt Milk is curated by Binder, formerly Art for Blind and Commissioned by The Model, funded by the Arts Council.
+Spilt Milk 2022 is curated by Binder, formerly Art for Blind and Commissioned and funded by The Model.
 Tickets are on sale now from The Model.